 - The term safeguarding and its meaning

 - The key legislation surrounding safeguarding and their legal responsibilities

-- How to identify signs of abuse
+- Identifying signs of abuse and risk factors involved

 - How to determine capacity

 - Responding to any concerns that they have about a vulnerable adult